-The Configure Vehicle-Devices dialog box allows you to configure the Kalman Filter and the Position Gating.
+The Configure Vehicle Devices dialog box enables the operator to configure the Kalman Filter and the Position Gating.

 In order to utilize the SPEED LOG data in the determination of the vehicle position, the Kalman Filter must be on, i.e. not checked Off.